 lwd = 1.5, pch = c(15,-1), lty = c(0,2))

 We see that the histogram of 5000 random samples from N(4,2) matches quite well with the theoretical density function of N(4,2), as it should.
-With more samples, the match would get even tighter.
+If we took more random samples, the match would get even better.

 Examples 4.1

-1. Distribution of height in Finnish men is Normal with mean = 176 and sd = 7 (in cm).
-Generate example data set of heights of \(n=10000\) Finnish men and plot a histogram of the data.
+1. Distribution of height in Finnish men is approximately Normal with mean = 176 and sd = 7 (in cm).
+Generate an example data set of heights of \(n=10,000\) Finnish men and plot a histogram of the data.

 x = rnorm(10000, 176, 7)

 1. What should be the theoretical variance of these data?
-Compute empirical variance of simulated data in R.
+Compare to the empirical variance of the simulated data in R.

 c(theoretical = 7^2, empirical = var(x))